Shamita Singha

-Shamita Singha is a fashion model, television anchor, animal rights activist, VJ, and beauty pageant from India.
-She was crowned Femina Miss Earth India 2001 and later competed in the first edition of the international Miss Earth 2001 beauty pageant produced by Carousel Productions, where she was one of the semifinalists.
+Shamita Singha is an Indian fashion model, television anchor, VJ and beauty pageant titleholder.
+She was crowned Femina Miss Earth India 2001 and later competed in Miss Earth 2001, where she was one of the semifinalists.

-Career and activism
+Career

 Singha is a supermodel in India.
 She modelled for Levis, Electrolux, and Platinum Jewellery.
 She participated in fashion shows for designers like Manish Malhotra and Ritu Kumar.
-She was a star in Motorola television commercial with Indian actor and film producer, Abhishek Bachchan.
+She appeared in a Motorola TV commercial with Indian actor and film producer, Abhishek Bachchan.